Skip to main content

 Hazing

 WVU is committed to fostering a safe and inclusive campus community.
-There is no place for hazing at WVU, and it is prohibited according to the WVU Student Conduct Code as well as West Virginia state law.
+There is no place for hazing at WVU, and it is prohibited according to the WVU Campus Student Code as well as West Virginia state law.

 A violation of this prohibition renders both the organization and participating individuals subject to discipline.
 Any student who is aware of or in the presence of hazing is also subject to discipline.
 If you or someone you know suspect hazing is occurring, please alert us so appropriate action can be taken.